ioccc-src/winner/faq.md

 Some IOCCC entries require operating system services that may not be present on your system.

-In some cases the IOCCC winner simply has bugs or (Mis)features.
+In some cases the IOCCC entry simply has bugs or (Mis)features.

-If you are having problems compiling or running an IOCCC winner, we recommend that you look in [bugs.md](/bugs.md) to see if there is a known bugs or (Mis)feature.
+If you are having problems compiling or running an IOCCC entry, we recommend that you look in [bugs.md](/bugs.md) to see if there is a known bugs or (Mis)feature.
 In some cases what you may think is a bug is actually an feature that was intentionally written by the authors.
 In some cases the problem is well known and we are looking for someone to attempt to fix it.

-In some cases there is an alternate version of the IOCCC winner that you may wish to try.
+In some cases there is an alternate version of the IOCCC entry that you may wish to try.

 It also possible that you may have discovered a bug in an IOCCC winner.
-If so, you are invited to try an fix the IOCCC winner and submit that fix by way of a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls).
+If so, you are invited to try an fix the IOCCC entry and submit that fix by way of a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls).
-Please see [FAQ 5.2](#faq5_2) for how to submit a fix to an IOCCC winner.
+Please see [FAQ 5.2](#faq5_2) for how to submit a fix to an IOCCC entry.

 ### <a name="faq3_14"></a><a name="tcpserver"></a>FAQ 3.14 - How do I compile and install tcpserver for entries that require it?